 - Get too political or swear too much.
 If you want to be able to do these things, just create a separate profile on each channel which you use exclusively for your job search and turn your privacy settings to high on your personal profiles.

-- Complain about your colleagues publicly – even after a really hard day at work!
+- Complain about your colleagues publicly – even after a really hard day.

 - Use too many hashtags – no-one likes that!